flukejones/rog-core/README.md

 # ROG-Core

+**NOTICE:**
+I have completed kernel patches to move a large chunk of rog-core functionality in to the Linux kernel.
+The patch is not in mainline yet, but can be found in the `./kernel-patch/` directory.
+The patch enables the following in kernel:

+- All hotkeys (FN+Key combos)
+- Control of keyboard brightness using FN+Key combos (not RGB)
+- FN+F5 (fan) to toggle fan modes.
+You can watch the path `/sys/devices/platform/asus-nb-wmi/throttle_thermal_policy` to see which mode you are in

+You will not get RGB control in kernel (yet), and rog-core is still required to change modes and RGB settings.
+The current version in master and last release still take full control of the interfaces

+**work on a version of rog-core for use with the kernel patch is in another branch**

+The last version of rog-core will work with any kernel with or without this patch and provide full functions.

+---
 rog-core is a utility for Linux to control many aspects (eventually) of the ASUS ROG laptops like the Zephyrus GX502GW.